GaloyMoney/blink-mobile/docs/e2e-testing.md

 run `yarn test:browserstack:android`

-## Getting the Name of an Andoid or IOS device
+## Getting the Name of an Android or IOS device

 There is a script in `bin/get-testing-device.sh` that will automatically get the name of the android or ios device and set the env vars `TEST_DEVICE_ANDROID` and `TEST_DEVICE_IOS`